-- a) performance has improved and the overall rating is at least Satisfactory or; - b) you have reason to believe that the employee's overall performance in the class to which assigned will not improve to a level of at least Satisfactory.
+- 2. Performance evaluations will continue to be made at ninety (90) day intervals until: - a) performance has improved and the overall rating is at least Satisfactory or; - b) you have reason to believe that the employee's overall performance in the class to which assigned will not improve to a level of at least Satisfactory.
 At this point, appropriate disciplinary action should be initiated including termination. - 3.
-If the probationary period of an employee rated as Below Satisfactory has been extended and the maximum length of time permitted for a probationary period is reached, removal of the employee from the class will be necessary.
+If the probationary period of an employee rated as Below Satisfactory has been extended and the maximum length of time permitted for a probationary period is reached,